 There are two strong tables that are joined and kept under the TV.
 On that, I and my Dad kept a big sheet of plywood.
 Then we kept the Thermocol foam sheets.
 After that, we placed the fish tank on it.

-One very very important thing I want to mention is whatever arrangement you do for your aquarium (fish tank), just make sure that the surface you are keeping is leveled properly.
+One very very important thing I want to mention is whatever arrangement you do for your aquarium (fish tank), just make sure that the surface you are keeping is leveled properly to avoid any chances of fish tank crack down the line.

 I still remember when one morning when I woke up and saw that half the fish tank was empty with water!
 (Yes, because of a slight little crack that developed because the plywood was not kept properly)